| |

 there] No Call to PREVENT coming Catastrophic Climate Change?
 Questions

 from 11/7/06 and updated 8/6/08 by W. Teague.
-Additional
+Additional sources and links available from Walter Teague.

 - Leadership in the face of Catastrophic Climate Change?
 A draft comparing the failure of leadership around Katrina and the challenge of preventing catastrophic climate change.
 PDF version